 - D.D., female, born 1953.
 Diagnosis unknown (but likely no cancer).
-She was operated by Macchiarini on her airways twice before she was transplanted in October 2009 at Institut Dexeus in Barcelona, after the Hospital Clinic denied Macchiarini permission.
+She was operated by Macchiarini on her airways twice before she was transplanted in October 2009 at Institut Dexeus in Barcelona.
+Prior to that, the Hospital Clinic forbade Macchiarini to transplant more patients (despite a queue), and now denies all knowledge of DD.
 Jungebluth was present at that operation, as part of his studies.
 This patient received a cadaveric trachea, which was smuggled from the Hospital Clinic, and according to Macchiarini’s lecture from 2010, was regenerated using so-called bionic method (no bioreactor) which Macchiarini developed together with his German partner Augustinus Bader (see my article here).
 In an unpublished manuscript however, Macchiarini claimed same bioreactor-assisted method as with Claudia Castillo was used (see here).
 The patient was afterwards emergency treated 13 times in thoracic surgery because of dyspnoea (difficulties of breathing) caused by collapse of the graft, “without final resolution”.
 A tracheostomy was opened in 2012, according to this unpublished manuscript, “due to severe laryngeal stenosis”.
 My source however stated that the graft detached soon after the transplantation, causing infection, tracheostoma was opened to save this patient’s life (read here).
 She likely died: in a 2014 lecture (min 12:30) Martin Elliott declared that “out of 10 patients worldwide” who received a cadaveric trachea “only 2 are alive”.

 - Ciaran Lynch, born 2000 without functional trachea, received a homograft from Martin Elliott which functioned for 10 years.
 The boy received on 15.03.2010 from Macchiarini a trachea transplant (prepared in a lab at Royal Free Hospital, London, provenance however officially assigned to Italy) at Great Ormond Street Hospital in London.
 It was a cadaveric trachea in full, regenerated by bionic method (no bioreactor).
 Martin Elliott, but also Martin Birchall, were involved in the operation.
 Published in as Elliott et al, Lancet, 2013, a later follow-up as Hamilton et al 2015.
 See my article for details.